Janneman84/iosMathText/README.md

 - fast

 All these listed features can be turned on or off.
 Only use `MathTextView` if you have a reason to, else stick to `MathLabel` for performance.
 Watch out that `numberOfLines` is 1 by default, you might want to set this to 0 for unlimited lines.

-## Limitations
-You probably want to keep `mathTextView.isEditable` false.
-This package is meant for showing equations, not editing them.
-If you select text with an equation and copy/paste it you will see the LaTeX code in place of the equation.

 ## Future
 I'll keep working on performance improvements, api updates, extra compatibility and new features.
 Let me know what you would like to see next.